rew35860/TicTacToe/README.md

 ```
 $ Python3 player2.py
 ```
-To get the hostname of your local machine type:
+To get the hostname of your local machine type the command below on a sperate terminal:
 ```
 $ hostname
 ```